heegupark/leetcode-practice/README.md

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/965-univalued-binary-tree.js>965.
 Univalued Binary Tree</a>

+### <a href="https://github.com/heegupark/leetcode-practice/blob/main/977-squares-of-a-sorted-array.js>977.
+Squares of a Sorted Array</a>

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/989-add-to-array-form-of-integer.js">989.
 Add to Array-Form of Integer</a>

 ### <a href="https://github.com/heegupark/leetcode-practice/blob/main/997-find-the-town-judge.js">997.
 Find the Town Judge</a>